evillgenius75/k8s_appdev_adv/1_Cloud_Native_Patterns/1_2_Sidecar_pattern.md

 To add https support I will use Nginx ssl proxy (ployst/nginx-ssl-proxy) container
 ## Deployment
 ### TLS/SSL keys
 First we need to generate TLS certificate keys and add them to Kubernetes secrets.
-For that I am using script from nginx ssl proxy repository which combine all steps in one:
+For that use a script from nginx ssl proxy repository which combines all steps in one:
 ```console
 git clone https://github.com/ployst/docker-nginx-ssl-proxy.git
 cd docker-nginx-ssl-proxy